 Herbalife encourages social gatherings calling this group “nutrition clubs”.
 At these gatherings, members will try the shakes and discuss healthy lifestyles.

-But are these gathers really just a way grow their business by making people around the world feel as if this is the only way to get healthy.
+But are these gatherings are really just a way grow their business by showcasing the product and getting sales.

 Herbalife claims that these nutrition clubs help people who would normally eat from a vending-machine and consume fast food.
 That they help show them healthy choices and support them with positive reinforcement.